ashishsamarth/Cloud/Azure/Important-Notes/Guiding-Principles-for-Responsible-AI.md

 scores for predictions.

 --------------------------------------------------------------------------------------------------------------------------
-Privacy & Security: Usually AI / ML works with a lot of data which is very likely to have sensitive data.
+**Privacy & Security**: Usually AI / ML works with a lot of data which is very likely to have sensitive data.
 As a AI solution we should align with the Privacy & security of that data.
 The machine learning models on which AI systems are based rely on large volumes of data, which may contain personal details that must be kept private.
 Even after models are trained and the system is in production, they use new data to make predictions or take action that may be subject to privacy or security